Dash-Industry-Forum/codem-isoboxer/README.md

 ## Development

 Check out the source from Github.
-Make changes to the files in `/src`.
+Make changes to the files in `/src` (not in `/dist`).
 We use `grunt` to build the distribution files.
 If you add a box parser be sure to include a comment that points toward the relevant section in the specs.
 And if at all possible add a (small!) file to `test/fixtures` to provide an example.
 The test directory is not included in the published package on npmjs.org because of the included MPEG-4 files.

 ### Building